AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

   >[!CAUTION]
   >
   >Multi-line text fields are specific fields that can contain carriage returns.
 Their storage space must be associated with a field mapped on an XML element, not an XML attribute.
-For more on the types of data in schemas, refer to the "Schema reference" chapter in [this section](../../configuration/using/about-schema-reference.md).
   >

 * **Enriched multi-line text**: lets the user enter text with a layout which will be stored in HTML format.